rng-guy/NFSMWBartender/README.txt

  • what vehicle spawns in place of the regular helicopter, and
  • when exactly (if at all) the helicopter can (de / re)spawn.

-The "Advanced" feature set FIXES TWO BUGS:
- • HeavyStrategy 3 spawns no longer end their ramming attempts prematurely to flee instead, and
- • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.
+The "Advanced" feature set ALSO FIXES the engagement count displayed above the pursuit board:
+The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.